Harry Styles Of One Direction Is A Classic Rock Star Ready To Rock Harder

 One Direction Update: Harry Styles, Liam Payne, Louis Tomlinson, And Niall Horan Reunion Certain, Timetable Uncertain

 One Direction fans can start saving their money because Harry Styles new single will be coming out in late April or early May and the album will follow soon after.
-Remember how soon Zayn Malik released Mind of Mine after Pillowtalk?
+Remember how soon Zayn Malik released Mind of Mine after “Pillowtalk”?
 It won’t be long now Directioners.
 Plus, Liam Payne, Louis Tomlinson, and Niall Horan will also be putting out albums this year.

 Harry Styles of One Direction has a rocking new album coming out this spring, so hang on to those socks girls, and get ready to have your mind blown.